A VIP complaint at 2 AM reveals everything a résumé hides.

 Casino floors and hotel lobbies require leaders who read the room instinctively, de-escalate without drama, and maintain guest comfort while handling safety concerns.

-High-volume customer management
+High-volume guest management

 Managing 500+ check-ins on a convention weekend takes more than systems — it takes the calm, steady leadership presence that keeps teams focused when everything accelerates.